Gumball (video game): Reception

-John Besnard reviewed the game for Computer Gaming World, and stated that "The graphics of 'Gumball' are delightful.
+John Besnard reviewed the game for Computer Gaming World, and stated that "The graphics of Gumball are delightful.
 Objects move smoothly in front of and behind each other, as if you just plugged a special graphics board into your Apple.
 In fact, it's worth catching a few gumballs in the wrong bins just to watch them tip over."
-David Stone reviewed the game for Computer Gaming World, and stated that "Gumball is fun for many of the same reasons as Spare Change Arcade: it has levels of increasing difficulty, it rewards you for mastering each level, and it requires some amount of strategy as well as timing to open and close the gates to fill the bins and meet your quota."
+Reviewing the Atari 8-bit version for the magazine, David Stone stated that "Gumball is fun for many of the same reasons as Spare Change Arcade: it has levels of increasing difficulty, it rewards you for mastering each level, and it requires some amount of strategy as well as timing to open and close the gates to fill the bins and meet your quota".

 Chris Browning of the Eugene, Oregon-based Atari Computer Enthusiasts wrote that Gumball was a good interlude between shoot-em-up games, but found that he lost interest when tasked with sorting four or more colors of gumballs.
-Compute!'s Gazette thought that Gumball was fun, and highlighted its "comical" elements, such as the factory manager emptying the player's bin when the player incorrectly sorts the wrong color into it.
+Compute!'s Gazette thought that Gumball for Commodore 64 was fun, and highlighted its "comical" elements, such as the factory manager emptying the player's bin when the player incorrectly sorts the wrong color into it.
 The magazine described Gumball as a "strategy-action" game and considered it a useful aid in developing faculties of logic and hand-eye coordination.
+Ahoy! called the game "whimsical".
 David Hunter of Softalk asked whether the game was satirical commentary "on the Great American Dream of climbing the corporate ladder" depending on whether the factory work inculcated "good work habits" or "Disney-esque automatons".
 He wrote that the game had what corporate trainers would want: an introduction to repetitive tasks and a sense of nervous energy.
 Three decades later, Jason Koebler of Motherboard summarized that the game never became popular and that copies of it became rare.

 Legacy

 In 2016, an Apple II software cracker team found an Easter egg hidden by the game's creator 33 years prior.
-Cook had hidden a secret congratulations screen in the game for players who entered a specific keyboard key combination at a specific time and solved the resulting series of substitution ciphered clues.
+Cook had hidden a secret congratulations screen in the game for players who entered a specific keyboard key combination at a particular time and solved the resulting series of substitution ciphered clues.
 Cook congratulated the cracker team on Twitter.
 The crackers found the secret while working to preserve the game for the Internet Archive by removing its digital copyright protections.
 One of the crackers said that while most 1980s games could be cracked by automation, Gumball's protections, coded by Roland Gustafsson, were exceptional.